ushelp/OPOA/readme.md

 	  EasyOPOA.start([opoa]);
   </script>
 ```
-  ** Note : **Because , so no need to repeat the request url page framework document and other introduced easyopoa.js been introduced in Home page dependencies ( in IE this behavior will lead to an error ) .
+  ** Note : **Because  the home side hava bean introduced easyopoa.js, so no need to repeat the request url page framework document and other introduced easyopoa.js been introduced in Home page dependencies ( in IE this behavior will lead to an error ) .
 In fact, this program also reflects the OPOA efficient and easy to maintain.